AxelThevenot/K-Means/README.md

 ## K-Means application

 To introduce the k-means example.
 I will illustrate it through an approximation of colors in an image.
 This way, for a given integer k,  we can create k mean color who are the k best colors to approximate the image.
+On the image below, they were 30173 different colors.

 ![Ratatouille example](src/ratatouille.png)

 For a given k, the k-means algorithm tends to find the k bests centroids.
-The centroids are the centers of the k clusters of points from the data.
+The centroids are the centers of the k clusters from points in the dataset.
 It seeks to minimize the cost function.
 The cost is here the sum the each euclidean distances for each point to its associated centroid.

 ![maths](src/maths.png)